- Channel 4 adopts a bespoke approach to the welfare of disabled contributors, following the three key principles of ASK, ASSESS and ADJUST.

 - how they will be communicated

-Content makers should be both pro-active and flexible as to the type of support a disabled contributor might reasonably require or request before, during and/or after production.
+Content creators should be both pro-active and flexible as to the type of support a disabled contributor might reasonably require or request before, during and/or after production.
 They should be mindful of both disabled contributors’ physical requirements and access, and their emotional and mental health, as well as their long-term wellbeing.

 All equipment brought in to facilitate access should be sourced from trusted suppliers, safe and fit for purpose.
 There should be contingency plans for if and when essential equipment fails or does not arrive on time.